 The East Tennessee History Center, in downtown Knoxville, is a treasure trove for history buffs.
 It includes one of the premier research libraries in the region, the Calvin M. McClung Collection, with one of the South’s largest collections of genealogical information.
 While in Knoxville, visit the Beck Cultural Exchange Center, a repository of African-American history and research.

-Elsewhere in East Tennessee, you will want to see the Hughes Free Public Library in Rugby, with its 7,000-plus volumes of Victorian books, and the Abraham Lincoln Library and Museum in Harrogate, repository of one ot he countryís top collections of Lincoln and Civil War artifacts.
+Elsewhere in East Tennessee, you will want to see the Hughes Free Public Library in Rugby, with its 7,000-plus volumes of Victorian books, and the Abraham Lincoln Library and Museum in Harrogate, repository of a top collection of Lincoln and Civil War artifacts.
 President Andrew Johnson Museum and Library in Greeneville is another historic treasure.

-In West Tennessee, visit the fabulous old Cossitt Branch Library on the riverfront.
+In West Tennessee, visit the fabulous Cossitt Branch Library on the riverfront.
 The Lane College Historic District includes the J.K.
-Daniels Library, which boasts an excellent collection of African-American historical documents.
+Daniels Library, with its excellent collection of African-American historical documents.